MahmoudSelmy/DeeperDepthEstimation/README.md

 Note : this implementation is only for the inference code, I'm looking forward to training this model but i have some issues regarding my GPU capacity.

 Note :
-If you are interested in Depth Estimation, I recommend you to have a look on ["**DepthEstimationVGG**," ](https://github.com/MahmoudSelmy/DepthEstimationVGG/blob/master/README.md).
+If you are interested in Depth Estimation, I recommend you to have a look into ["**DepthEstimationVGG**," ](https://github.com/MahmoudSelmy/DepthEstimationVGG/blob/master/README.md).